YukonYeeti/YukonYeeti/README.md

 - 👋 Hi, I’m @YukonYeeti
 - 👀 I’m interested in NASCAR, Raise Hell Praise Dale!
-F1, thise trick rear brakes were cool while they were legal werent they red bull.
-Camping, i tend to go towards the banjos.
+F1, those trick rear brakes were cool while they were legal werent they red bull.
+Camping, tend to head towards the banjos.
 Hiking, to find the banjos.
 Linux, cause the penguin is cool as shit.
 Photgraphy, no toe pics. jk ;)
 - 💻 I’m currently learning github and markdown
 - 💞️ I’m looking to collaborate on getting better sleep
 - 📫 How to reach me - Please dont